Ushisha/nft-generator/README.md

 # Avatar Generator

-This is a project to generate Avatar.
+This is a simple component to generate Avatar.

 ## Screenshot